Oghma-Infinium/Vagabond-Remastered/README.md

 My Specs:
 - GPU: RTX 4090
 - CPU: R7 7800X3D
-- RAM: G.Skill Trident Z5 Neo 6400 MHz
+- RAM: G.Skill Trident Z5 Neo 32GB 6000MHz
 - SSD: Samsung 970 EVO Plus 2TB

 The list may run on lower specs than mine, but extensive performance testing has not been conducted yet.
 However, at least 16GB VRAM is probably needed to have an acceptable performance.